bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Playbooks
 ^^^^^^^^^

-An Ansible playbook is simply a list of roles to apply, on a specific host or group of hosts.
+An Ansible playbook is simply a list of roles to apply on a specific host or group of hosts.
 It is a yaml file.

 In **BlueBanquise**, default path is /etc/bluebanquise/playbooks.